allegro/allegro.tech/_posts/2015-06-11-pywaw-summit-a-python-conference-for-everybody.md

 his [talk](http://fb.me/call-me-later).
 What is the biggest gain?
 Concurrency and [asyncio](https://docs.python.org/3/library/asyncio.html).

-It is now possible to make elephants cooperate with snakes, or in other words to execute Python code from whithin [PostgreSQL](http://www.postgresql.org/).
-You can write a library in Python and then call it from a trigger in postgres.
-Great stuff and yet another reason why Python is cool (and postgres too!).
+It is now possible to make elephants cooperate with snakes, or in other words to execute Python code from within [PostgreSQL](http://www.postgresql.org/).
+You can write a library in Python and then call it from a trigger in PostgreSQL.
+Great stuff and yet another reason why Python is cool (and PostgreSQL too!).
 Refer to Jan Urbański’s presentation on [snakes and elephants](https://wulczer.org/pywaw-summit.pdf) for more details.

 One may think that a laptop is just a laptop, editing text files should be the same on any one of them.
 But, as Brandon Rhodes demonstrated in his PyWaw summit day two keynote, there are some very good reasons to [tune a programmer’s